-These analysis helped me find out what the actual move is I want to play.
+These analyses helped me find out what the actual move is that I want to play.
 But now I need to have a file that is crystal clear as to what I think is best and why.
-Here is how that looks like:
+Here is what that looks like:

 If you cannot go through and remember your tournament file in less than 15 minutes, then it is too big!

 This counts especially for sidelines like the Benko Gambit.
 There should be only the absolute minimum in it.

 I know this was a lot of information, but I also know this might change your life when it comes to opening analysis.
 So take your time, don’t be too harsh on yourself, and just do one step at a time.